 COVID-19 Prevention & Response

-Updated May 27th, 2020
+Updated July 31st, 2020

-The Science School team has been hard at work to put together clear, detailed, and relevant information to guide your decision to join us for summer programs.
+The Science School team has been hard at work to put together clear, detailed, and relevant information to guide your decision to join us for programs.
 Recognizing that things may need to change again in the evolving COVID-19 environment, we believe these options present safe alternatives to our traditional programs.

 Monday-Friday 9am-5pm MST